Back To Search Results

 Evaluation

-Laboratory studies:
+Laboratory Studies

-• Both type 1 diabetics and down syndrome have a high incidence of celiac disease; so appropriate workup is required
+• Both type 1 diabetics and Down syndrome have a high incidence of celiac disease, so appropriate workup is required.

-• Prothrombin time may be prolonged
+• Prothrombin time may be prolonged.

 Radiology

-Small bowel follow-through may reveal obliteration of intestinal mucosa, bowel dilatation and flocculation of the barium.
+Small bowel follow-through may reveal obliteration of intestinal mucosa, bowel dilatation, and flocculation of the barium.

-Upper endoscopy is often used to confirm the diagnosis
+Upper endoscopy is often used to confirm the diagnosis.

 Treatment / Management

 Other tests include looking at the impact of malabsorption (due to celiac disease).
-The following can be monitored: full blood count, iron stores, folate, ferritin, levels of vitamin D and other fat-soluble vitamins, and bone mineral density.
+The following can be monitored: complete blood count, iron stores, folate, ferritin, levels of vitamin D and other fat-soluble vitamins, and bone mineral density.

 Corticosteroids only benefit a small percentage of patients with celiac disease.